By Philip Mattera

 The company’s labor relations posture has prompted unions representing its workers in many parts of the world to work together under the auspices of the International Federation of Chemical, Energy, Mine and General Workers’ Union (ICEM; now part of IndustriALL).
 At a 1998 ICEM gathering in Johannesburg, Rio Tinto unions from a dozen countries decided to launch a global pressure campaign against the company.
 The campaign staged protests at various annual meetings of the companies and filed shareholder resolutions that won support from some institutional investors.

 The efforts of the Rio Tinto Global Network intensified in 2003, when the company faced a miners’ strike in Zimbabwe, a major contract dispute at Kennecott Utah Copper in the United States, and large-scale union organizing drives in Australia.
 The Kennecott dispute was resolved in June of that year, but the company laid off 120 workers just after the pact was signed, exacerbating union relations once again.

 In 2012 Rio Tinto locked out aluminum workers at its operations in the southern Quebec town of Alma for six months before backing down in a dispute over outsourcing.

 In 2000 a federal lawsuit was filed against Rio Tinto in the United States on behalf of Papua New Guinea residents who charged that a copper mine on the island of Bougainville operated by the company from 1972 to 1988 generated severe environmental violations.
 The Alien Tort Claims Act suit also charged that the company conspired with the government of Papua New Guinea to violently suppress civil resistance over the mine, and thus violated the human rights of residents.
-The case has slowly made it way through the courts.
-The U.S. Court of Appeals has rejected efforts by Rio Tinto to have the case dismissed, but the company continues its legal maneuvers.
+The case was ultimately dismissed by an appeals court.
+Pressure on the company over human rights and environmental issues in Papa New Guinea prompted Rio Tinto to finally agree in 2021 to conduct an assessment of the impacts of its former operation.